quinn-dougherty/alignable-structures/docs/operations.md

 ### Anonymous feedback

 [This](https://docs.google.com/forms/d/e/1FAIpQLSdWmOslh4je1YL-aPzKx3HIY7Ky726uV7CLzTT6BgciLwfo7w/viewform?usp=sf_link) form will be monitored by Quinn D, and visible to Stephen Mell.
 If we add teammembers to ops, we will delete this form and make a new one.
+(UPDATE: form is no longer being monitored).

 ### Non-anonymous feedback